Abundance for threefolds in positive characteristic when $\nu=2$: Bertini type theorems in positive characteristic

 Since we don't know whether the Bertini theorem holds for the pullback of a very ample linear system along a birational morphism, we prove the following special result.
 We will use it in the proof of Proposition \ref{keyinequality}.

-\bproposition Let $X$ be a klt quasi-projective threefold over an algebraically closed field $k$ of characteristic $>3$.
-Then there exists a desingularization $\rho:V\to X$ such that for a general hyperplane section $H$ of $X$, we have $S:=\rho^{-1}(H)$ is smooth. \bproof Let $\rho_{1}: V_{1}\to X$ be a desingularization such that $\rho_{1}$ is an isomorphism outside the singular locus of $X$.
+\bproposition Let $X$ be a klt quasi-projective threefold over an algebraically closed field $k$ of characteristic $p>3$.
+Then there exists a desingularization $\rho:V\to X$ such that for a general hyperplane section $H$ of $X$, we have that $S:=\rho^{-1}(H)$ is smooth, and $\rho|_{S}:S\to H$ is the minimal resolution of $H$. \bproof Let $\rho_{1}: V_{1}\to X$ be a desingularization such that $\rho_{1}$ is an isomorphism outside the singular locus of $X$.
 By Theorem \ref{lcmmp}, we can run a $K_{V_{1}}$-MMP over $X$ to get a relative minimal model $V_{2}$.
 Then $V_{2}$ is terminal and $K_{V_{2}}$ is nef over $X$.
-And there is a morphism $\rho_{2}:V_{2}\to X$.
+There is a morphism $\rho_{2}:V_{2}\to X$.
 Let $\rho_{3}:V\to V_{2}$ be a desingularization such that $\rho_{3}$ is an isomorphism outside the singular locus of $V_{2}$.
 We prove that satisfies the condition of the assertion.
 Let $H$ be a general hyperplane section of $X$.
 Then by Theorem \ref{bertiniforklt}, $H$ has klt singularities.
 Let $C$ be a curve contained in the singular locus of $X$ and $h\in H\cap C$ be a closed point.
 Then for a sufficiently small open neighbourhood $h\in U\subseteq X$, we have is smooth since $V_{2}$ is terminal, $H$ is general and $\rho_{3}$ is an isomorphism outside the singular locus of $V_{2}$.
 Hence it suffices to show that is smooth.
 This problem is local on $U$.
-After shrinking $U$, by Theorem \ref{bertiniforklt} we can replace $U$ by its \'{e}tale base change to assume that the dual graph of $(H,h)$ is the same as the dual graph of $(U_{\delta},\delta)$, where $\delta$ is the generic point of $C$ and $U_{\delta}$ is the localization of $U$ at $\delta$.
-We replace $X$ by $U$ and write $\rho^{\prime}:=\rho_{2}|_{S}$.
+After shrinking $U$, by Theorem \ref{bertiniforklt} we can replace $U$ by its \'{e}tale base change so that the dual graph of $(H,h)$ is the same as the dual graph of $(U_{\delta},\delta)$, where $\delta$ is the generic point of $C$, and $U_{\delta}$ is the localization of $U$ at $\delta$.
+We replace $X$ by $U$, $H$ by $H\cap U$, $V_{2}$ by $\rho^{-1}_{2}(U)$ and define $\rho^{\prime}:=\rho_{2}|_{S}$.